very-good-science/data-ethics-club/site/contents/write_ups/2021/11-08-21_writeup.md

 A similar issue applies to technology.
 Ironically, hardware and software people are quite separate and as the majority of the data ethics club are more software focussed, a lot of us were surprised to learn how little we knew about where the hardware came from.
 Do hardware experts know any better?

 Do we need to regulate this somehow?
-If we are better at tracking this with data science tools, would we be better able to regulate it?
+Perhaps if data science tools can help us to record the pipeline of each individual part of a phone or laptop, we would be better informed about the impact our devices have, and could better regulate it.
 If we had that kind of information, would that lead consumers to change anything?
 If we leave the market to fix things, will it fix it?
 Likely not!

 It should be the responsibility of companies to share data on the environmental impacts of their work is.
-There is currently very little in terms of insentives for companies to share this information.
-Getting companies to do this, whether through policy (stick) or other insentives (carrot) is the first step.
+There is currently very little in terms of incentives for companies to share this information.
+Getting companies to do this, whether through policy (stick) or other incentives (carrot) is the first step.
 The carrot to stick ratio is another debate to be had, but from what we've seen in the past, if the only thing stopping companies acting in bad faith for profit is good will, companies will tend to prioritise profits over the environment.

 From there it should be our responsibility as consumers to decide which companies to buy from - in theory.